Namzz28/Namzz28/README.md

 - 👋 Hi, I’m @Namzz28
 - 👀 I’m interested in solving problems
+- 🌱 I'm efficient in Python, SQL and Excel
+-  I also have hands-on experience in Data Preprocessing, Data Manipulation and Data Visulization
-- 🌱 I’m currently learning python
+-  I’m currently learning Machine Learning; Artificial Nueral Networks and Deep Learning
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me- Contact me on namanpathela28@gmail.com

 <!---